MichaelCrosson/Daily_Tech_News_Summarizer/README.md

 ## Overview

 The News Summarizer is a Python-based tool that scrapes articles from leading tech news websites and provides concise summaries using the ChatGPT API.
-The script currently fetches articles related to the search term "AI" from the following sources:
+The script currently fetches articles related to the search term "AI" from the following sources (not all are active):
 - **Tech Crunch**
 - **FirstPost**
 - **The Verge**